 - The Department, Chair or lecturer who supervises the thesis may issue editorial requirements for formatting the internal pages.

-- To validate the deposit, the original documents of the Bachelor and Master theses must be submitted to the personnel of the Dean’s Office during business hours.
+- To validate the deposit, the original documents of the Bachelor and Master theses must be submitted personally to the staff of the Dean’s Office during business hours.

 - Mailing by post, or deposit in the Dean's Office’s mailbox or with the professor is not permitted.
 The document can be submitted via another person selected by the student; a letter of authorisation is not necessary.

-- There is no confirmation of receipt, the registration can be seen on MyUnifr.
+- There is no confirmation of receipt, the registration being visible on on MyUnifr.

 - Bachelor and Master theses must be submitted to the personnel of the Dean’s Office no later than Thursday, 10 September 2020.
 As of 14 September2020, submission of Bachelor and Master theses can be accepted only if you are enrolled for the Spring semester 2020.